 It's weird to say, but this (undefeated!)
 Mets team is pretty damn fun.

 Mets announcer Keith Hernandez fell asleep during the game yesterday.
-The Mets won.
-Hey, remember when Keith Hernandez was on Seinfeld?

 A freaked out cat ran on the field during the New York Mets home opener baseball game against the San Diego Padres at the team's new stadium.